kemsky/creality-k1-xy-rails-mod/README.md

 ## Description

-This mod fixes K1 quality issues, namely excessive ringing/echo, makes printer quiet.
+This mod fixes K1 issues, namely excessive ringing/echo, unstable print quality, also makes printer quiet.

 **You must use camera mount from this mod, it is 8mm lower than original.**